ebrondol/NeuroBayesProject/README.md

 =================
 Booking different method:
 please lookup the various method configuration options in the corresponding cxx files, eg:src/MethoCuts.cxx, etc, or here: http://tmva.sourceforge.net/optionRef.html
+Helping:
+The method factory->PrintHelpMessage(nbname) in not implemented for "Naurobayes".
+ <WARNING> Factory   : <PrintHelpMessage> Could not find classifier "NeuroBayes" in list